Authorization

 Intercepting Gate Checks

 Sometimes, you may wish to grant all abilities to a specific user.
-You may use the Before method to define a closure that is run before all other authorization checks:
+You can define a closure using the Before method, which runs before any other authorization checks:

-facades.Gate.Before(func(ctx context.Context, ability string, arguments map[string]any) access.Response {
+facades.Gate().Before(func(ctx context.Context, ability string, arguments map[string]any) contractsaccess.Response {

 user := ctx.Value("user").(models.User)